 The Pursuit of Privacy: Top Destinations to Buy in Mallorca This Summer

 As we move into the Spring/Summer 2026 season, the Mallorca property market has reached a new level of maturity.
 We are seeing a distinct shift from simple holiday homes to high-performance “legacy assets.”
-With inventory in prime areas at an all-time low and demand from international buyers up by 12% this year securing the right property now, as well as choosing the right location out of the many top destinations to buy in Mallorca, is as much about timing as it is about taste.
+With inventory in prime areas at an all-time low and demand from international buyers up by 12% this year, securing the right property now is as much about timing as it is about taste.

 If you are looking to place capital into the island’s most resilient micro-markets, these are the four areas currently defining the luxury landscape.